 The PROSPER project aims to study human evolution during the Middle and Late Pleistocene using phyloproteomic methods.
 The PROSPER project aims to analyze Middle and Late Pleistocene hominins that generally lack ancient DNA preservation, and sequence their proteomes using the improved sampling and extraction methods generated as part of the project.
 These proteomes will be highly informative to understand the emergence and distribution of archaic hominins as well as the association of particular hominin fossils to known (Neanderthals, Denisovans, modern humans) and unknown hominin lineages.

-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 948365).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement #948365).